kstenerud/ubuntu-maintainers-handbook/Concepts.md

 There are binary and source packages, each in effectively parallel namespaces.

 In practice, binary and source packages are stored together in a master directory.
 Their namespaces are parallel because they have different filename endings (.deb for binary packages, .dsc for source packages).
 By convention, we give binary and source packages the same base name.
+Note, however, that a single source package can generate multiple binary packages, so the name of a binary package may not match exactly with the source package.

 For example, in http://archive.ubuntu.com/ubuntu/pool/main/b/bash: